Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 **Rejuvinate**: As a bonus action you can expend a hit dice to heal yourself.
 The amount healed is equal to your hit dice plus you constitution modifier.
 Once this effect is used it cannot be used again until you finish a long rest.

-Whenever you roll hit dice to heal, you can reroll ones and twos.
+**Potent Healing**: Whenever you roll hit dice to heal, you can reroll ones and twos.

 ---